elqumsan/RNAseqMVA/README.md

 conda env create -f conda-rnaseqmva.yml
 ```

+__Note__: this command needs to be run only once.
+The next section explains how to update the environment after it has been created.

 ### Updating the conda rnaseqmva environment

 In case of changes to the RNAseqMVA environment, an update can be